Phuker/multi-tldr/Readme.md

 ![tar-tldr-page](screenshots/screenshot1.png)

 The command examples are not good?
 Don't worry, you can set up your own `tldr`!
-They are just markdown files and you can modify them at your ease.
-Don't forget to Share them with the community!
+They are just [simplified markdown files](https://github.com/tldr-pages/tldr/blob/master/contributing-guides/style-guide.md) and you can create your own pages.
+You can contribute to [tldr-pages/tldr](https://github.com/tldr-pages/tldr), or keep them private.

-One more thing, tldr is just a simple version for the man page, it's **NOT** an alternative.
-Sometimes, you should read the man pages patiently ;)
+One more thing, `tldr` is just a simple version for the man page, it's **NOT** an alternative.
+Sometimes, you should read the man pages patiently.

 ## Features

 - Use local file, fast and no network delay. tldr pages are managed and updated by `git`.
-- Support custom the output color.
+- Support custom output color.

 ### Differences with `lord63/tldr.py`